grpc/proposal/L46-core-tls-credential-API.md

 ## Abstract

 This proposal aims to provide a new TLS credentials API with the following features:
-1. Credential reloading: reload transport credentials periodically from various sources, e.g. from credential files, or users' customized Provider implementations, without shutting down.
+1. Credential reloading: reload transport credentials periodically from various sources, e.g. from credential files, or users' customized Provider implementations, without restarting the process.
 1. Customizable verification of the peer certificate: perform custom validation checks on the peer's certificate chain after it has been verified to chain up to a root of trust, or fully customize path building and cryptographic verification.
 1. TLS version configuration: optionally configure the minimum and maximum of the TLS versions to be negotiated during the handshake.
 1. Support for certificate revocation via Certificate Revocation Lists (CRLs).